jtesta/ssh-mitm/README.md

 The following list tracks areas to improve:

 * Log SFTP sessions.
-* Print hostname, username, and password at the top of session logs.
 * Add port forwarding support.
 * Create wrapper script that detects when user is trying to use key authentication only, and de-spoof them automatically.